ungest/Building-Damage-Classifier-Nepal/README.md

 ## Repository Contents

-- `data/`: Directory containing the dataset files used for analysis.
 - `notebooks/`: Jupyter notebooks with detailed analysis and model development.
-- `scripts/`: Python scripts for data wrangling, feature engineering, and utility functions.
-- `models/`: Trained model objects that can be loaded for prediction or further analysis.
-- `requirements.txt`: A list of Python packages required to run the project.
-- `LICENSE`: The license file for the project.
 - `README.md`: This file, providing an overview and instructions for the project.

 ## Installation